-The Substance Misuser: Family Member Name We generally characterize the Dependent as the focal point within the greater spectrum of dysfunctional family roles.
+The Substance Misuser:

+We generally characterize the Dependent as the focal point within the greater spectrum of dysfunctional family roles.
 As they slide farther down the scale and lose themselves in substance misuse, the family's trajectory alters course.
 Family members change their behaviors, whether willingly or unwillingly, to accommodate the Dependent's lifestyle.
 For some, this means enabling.
 A family member may find themselves lying to family friends or cancelling obligations to bail their loved one out of a jam.
 Other family members react more harshly, sometimes even cutting off all contact with the Dependent.
-At extreme, this changes the whole of the family dynamic.
+At either extreme, this changes the whole of the family dynamic.

 Naturally, the Dependent faces the most obvious struggles in recovery.
 In fact, some might even say they benefit from the existence of such a clear-cut role.
-They often need not do much soul-searching to arrive at the conclusion that their behaviors must change.
+They often needn't do much soul-searching to arrive at the conclusion that their behaviors must change.
 (Obviously, there are exceptions, and not all Dependents succeed in recovery or even attempt it.)
 The Dependent will still need to identify certain behavior patterns if they wish to achieve a full recovery.
 At the onset, however, the problematic aspects of this dysfunction will appear far more tangibly than those stemming from other dysfunctional family roles.

-What behavior are you observing that shows this is their role: The Enabler: Family Member Name Also known as the caretaker, we can identify at least one primary similarity between the Caretaker and the
+The Enabler: